Roy Schoeman

 Roy H. Schoeman (born in 1951 in New York City) is a Catholic and author who has converted from Judaism to Catholicism.
 Due to his decision of faith, he gave up a career in the field of economics and is now devoted to the Christian mission.

 Life

 Roy Schoeman's Jewish parents fled from Nazi Germany to New York, where he was born and grew up.
-He received his Jewish education from non-Orthodox rabbis such as Arthur Hertzberg and Arthur Green, who taught at a "non-denominational" rabbinical college in the United States.
-The charismatic-Hasidic rabbi Shlomo Carlebach also influenced him.
+He received his Jewish education from Conservative rabbis such as Arthur Hertzberg and Arthur Green, later President of the Reconstructionist Rabbinical College in Philadelphia.
+He was also a disciple and follower of the charismatic Hasidic rabbi Shlomo Carlebach for a brief period after High School.